Last Tap Dance in Springfield: Production and analysis

 "Last Tap Dance in Springfield" was written by Julie Thacker and directed by Nancy Kruse as part of the eleventh season of The Simpsons (1999–2000).
 Thacker came up with the story when she started enrolling her five daughters into dance classes during the summer.
 In a DVD audio commentary for the episode, she noted that she did not particularly like the teachers' methods and the other children's rude parents.
 Vicki Valentine, Lisa's tap dance teacher in the episode, is based on the American former child actress Shirley Temple.
-The character is voiced by regular cast member Tress MacNeille, although the part was originally offered to Temple herself, but she was unable to record the role.
+The character is voiced by regular cast member Tress MacNeille: the part was originally offered to Temple herself, but she was unable to record the role.
 According to Pamela Klaffke, author of the 2003 book Spree: A Cultural History of Shopping, the idea of "being trapped inside the walls of a store or mall" had become a "cinematic cliché" by the time this episode aired.
 She believes this cliché is what prompted the writers to do the story featuring Bart and Milhouse.

 Release

 The episode originally aired on the Fox network in the United States on May 7, 2000.
 On October 7, 2008, it was released on DVD as part of the box set The Simpsons – The Complete Eleventh Season.
 Staff members Mike Scully, George Meyer, Ian Maxtone-Graham, Julie Thacker, Yeardley Smith, and Nancy Kruse participated in the DVD audio commentary for the episode.
 Deleted scenes from the episode were also included on the box set.

 "Last Tap Dance in Springfield" has received mixed reception from critics.

 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented that neither the plot involving Lisa nor the subplot featuring Bart and Milhouse "excels", but that the latter is "the superior of the two plots".
 He added that "We get some decent laughs from both of them and that’s about it."

-Nancy Basile of About.com, on the other hand, listed the episode as one of the episodes she felt "shined in season eleven".